Opinion | Biden has laced into McConnell on the debt ceiling. Now it’s time for an ultimatum.

 He then explained the reckless game of chicken Republicans are playing.
 “Republicans in Congress raised the debt three times when Donald Trump was president, and each time with Democrats’ support. . . .
 They [now] won’t raise it even though defaulting on the debt would lead to a self-inflicted wound that takes our economy over a cliff and risks jobs and retirement savings, Social Security benefits, salaries for service members, benefits for veterans, and so much more.”

 Not only are Republicans refusing to vote for it, but they are also refusing to allow cloture in the Senate so that Democrats can pass it on their own.
 In his most memorable line, Biden declared, “A meteor is headed to crash into our economy.
 Democrats are willing to do all the work of stopping it.
 Republicans just have to let us do our job.
 Just get out of the way.
 If you don’t want to help save the country, get out of the way so you don’t destroy it.”
 The president also cautioned: “In the days ahead, even before the default date, people may see the value of their retirement account shrink.
-They may see interest rates go up, which will all of my raise their mortgage payments and car payments.”
+They may see interest rates go up, which will ultimately raise their mortgage payments and car payments.”

 Biden did a remarkable job explaining obtuse legislative processes such as reconciliation, which most voters couldn’t describe accurately.
 But he also made clear that Republicans are deploying the filibuster to prevent Democrats from saving the country from fiscal ruin.
 Moreover, as the country inches closer to the debt-limit expiration date, markets may start to sink, causing retirement and 401(k) plans to dive.